 top of page

 Loudoun Serenity Houses are close to public transportation and within walking or biking distance to grocery and retail shops.
 The women's house can accommodate up to eight (8) women and the men's house can accommodate up to six (6) men.
 Residents must have completed a treatment program or are currently enrolled in a program with a primary diagnosis of Substance Use Disorder.
+The optimal length of stay for a resident is 12 months although some may stay shorter or longer.
+Our residents will work and pay rent while establishing a recovery program in the Loudoun County self-help community.

 Click here to see a video from Melissa!